ipeaGIT/censobr/README.md

 Original Census data is collected by the Brazilian Institute of Geography and Statistics (IBGE).
 The **censobr** package is developed by a team at the Institute for Applied Economic Research (Ipea), Brazil.
 If you want to cite this package, you can cite it as:

-- Pereira, R.H.M.
-(2023) censobr: Download Data from Brazil's Population Census.
+- Pereira, Rafael H. M.; Barbosa, Rogerio J. (2023) censobr: Download Data from Brazil's Population Census.
 GitHub repository - https://github.com/ipeaGIT/censobr.

 ::: {.pkgdown-devel}